I have the natural remedies ready as it appears that we may be in for a really cold winter where I live.

 - Remove from heat and serve immediately.

+Top with homemade marshmallows or a dash of cinnamon.
 For an adult version, add a splash of Frangelico or another liqueur of choice to each glass before serving.

 Sugar-Free Hazelnut Hot Cocoa